jTanG0506/comp26120-notes/NOTES/Algorithmic Techniques/tractable-vs-intractable.md

 #### Conclusion
 In fact, all known algorithms for graph colouring for {% math %} k \geq 3 {% endmath %} are exponential.
 This is an example of an **NP-complete problem**, where known solutions are exponential.
 Whether NP-complete problems admit polynomial-time algorithms is one of the most important open problems in Computer Science.

+## Travelling Salesperson
+> Find a tour of N cities in a country (assuming all cities are reachable).
+The tour should visit every city just once, return to the starting point and be of minimum distance

+This is known as an **optimisation problem**, as the requirement isn't to just find a solution, but to find the *best* solution (minimum distance).
+One way to solve this problem would be exhaustive enumeration: starting at any city, enumerate all possible permutations of cities to visit, find the total distance of each permutation and choose one of minimum distance.
+There are {% math %} (N - 1)! {% endmath %} permutations for {% math %} N {% endmath %} cities, so this is an exponential solution.
+Other approaches include dynamic programming, but all are exponential in worse-case.